FAQs

 All international students HAVE TO enter with a TOURIST VISA (students will no longer have to ask for student visa at Peruvian consulates).
 Our migration’s office at the airport will give you a number of days to stay here.
 Usually they give more than 30 days so you won’t have problems.
 In case they give you less than the days you will be here, you would have to pay a dollar ($1) for each extra day.
 For example, if they give you 30 days and you will be here for 35 days, you would have to pay $5 when you leave the country.
 But that case is not very common.

-Most countries in Western Europe and America do not require a visa.
+Most countries in Western Europe and America do not need to request a visa before coming to Peru.
+It is given by the migraton officers at the moment of arriving.
 The citizens of Bolivia, Ecuador, Brazil and Chile can enter up to certain regions of the country by presenting their identity card.
 The maximum permitted length of stay is 90 days.
-There are also some special cases, such as Mexico and China, which require student visa.
+There are also some special cases, such as China, whose citizens need to require a tourist visa before coming to Peru.
 For further and specific information visit: www.rree.gob.pe

-For those who attend the Political Science, the Ethnomusicology and the Gastronomy programs: The program includes a field trip to Cusco and your teachers will give you a day free to go to Machu Picchu if you want to.
+For those who attend the Ethnomusicology and Engineering courses the program includes a field trip to Cusco and your teachers will give you a day free to go to Machu Picchu if you want to.
 If you are planning on going, please just contact us (fieldschool@pucp.edu.pe) or your teachers when you arrive, so you can know the exact day you will have free.

-For those who attend the Archaeology and Bioarchaeology, the Ethnobotany and the Biomedical programs: You will spend most of the time hear between Lima and the North Coast of Peru which are a bit far from Cusco, where Machu Picchu is located.
+For those who attend the Archaeology and Bioarchaeology courses, you will spend most of the time between Lima and the North Coast of Peru which are a bit far from Cusco, where Machu Picchu is located.
 You will have though, the opportunity to visit other tourist destinations there.
 Most of those trips are included in the program fee, but in case they are not; it is not expensive to travel around.
 In some cases you won’t have much time to travel by yourself, so if you want to visit some specific sites, we strongly recommend you to talk to your teachers at the beginning of the program.
 In case you want to go to Machu Picchu, you will have to do it before or after the program.

 For more information about Machu Picchu and other tourist destinations within Peru, please visit: http://www.peru.travel/en/ and http://www.perurail.com/en/.
 There you can also find some other advices in order to plan your trip and much more information about our country (weather, currency, electricity, etc.).